Home Yellow Pages Movies Classifieds Jokes Jobs Free Hosting Free Mail

 India Tourism

-India > Wild Life > India - North Zone
+India > Wildlife > North Zone

-The Corbett National Park
+The Corbett National Park, Uttarakhand

 The park is a treasure trove for wildlife - buffs, photographers and anglers.
 Walking is permitted in some areas, but only when accompanied by a guide.
 It is therefore advantageous to have one's own vehicle.
 Elephant rides too, are available, in the mornings and evenings.